Basset Hound: low ear, tender heart

 👂 Ears Long and flexible, require regular cleaning

-❤️ Temperament Patient, ideal for families with children
+❤️ Temperament Patient, ideal in families with children

 🍽️ Diet Control portions to avoid weight gain